vhive-serverless/vHive/docs/profiling.md

 `TestProfileIncrementConfiguration` increments the number of VMs by a user-defined number, further referred to as the increment, until the number of active VMs reaches the user-defined maximum.
-At each step, the maximum RPS is projected based on the independently measured average unloaded service time of the deployed functions, and the number of cores that are available for the VMs to run on.
+At each step, the maximum RPS is projected based on the independently measured average unloaded service time of the deployed functions and the number of cores that are available for the VMs to run on.
 For instance, let us assume that there are 4 VMs running a `helloworld` function.
 The unloaded service time of this function is 1 millisecond, thus the maximum RPS is 4000, assuming that there are more than 4 cores in the CPU.